 Kona also has perfect weather (and that is coming from a native Californian), with mild mornings and warm afternoon rains.
 The average weather on Kona is about 70F, perfect for the coffee tree.

-Why is Kona Coffee Expensive?
+Why is Growing Kona Coffee so Expensive?

 Kona Coffee is expensive for the following reasons: